lambda-music/lambda-music/readme.md

 - JNA-4.5.0
 - JNAJACK-1.3.0
 - KAWA-3.0
+- JTattoo-1.6.11

-These are statically linked to the main file `pulsar.jar`.
+These are statically linked to the main file `pulsar.jar`; therefore, they are not necessary to separately be installed.

 ### How to Install ###